Special Report: Battling for India's soul, state by state

 ECONOMIC REFORMS

-In Rajya Sabha, opposition lawmakers have tied up Modi’s economic proposals, including a tax overhaul and a land reform bill, in some cases with debates over the religious controversies.
+In the upper house of parliament, opposition lawmakers have tied up Modi’s economic proposals, including a tax overhaul and a land reform bill, in some cases with debates over the religious controversies.

 Modi and the RSS share a long-term vision of making India the world’s leading power but they don’t always see eye-to-eye on how to get there.